narcisneacsu194/request-header-parser-microservice/README.md

 }

 ```
-You only need to specify the *port* for each *environment*.
+You must specify the *port* for each *environment* (in this case, port '3000' was used, for the *development* and *test* environments).
 That port number will be used by the server at runtime.

 ### Installation steps

 ```
 > git clone git@github.com:narcisneacsu194/request-header-parser-microservice.git
 > cd {your_local_path}/request-header-parser-microservice
-> npm install
+> yarn install
 > node server.js
 ```